Cheyenne Regional Airport: History

 During World War II the airport was a completion and modification center for B-17s.
 Captain Ralph S. Johnson was a test pilot for the then United States Army Air Corps, forerunner to the United States Air Force.
 The tail turret on the B-17 is known as the "Cheyenne" turret because it was invented at Cheyenne.
 United Airlines maintained its Douglas DC-3s at Cheyenne; in 1946 it had 1400 employees based locally.
 Until 1961 the airport was the training center for United Airlines stewardesses from across the country.

 The airport was visited by Charles Lindbergh, aboard the Spirit of St. Louis, and Amelia Earhart.
 Many historic events are chronicled on the walls of the airport restaurant.
-One of the airport's celebrated visitors in recent times was child aviator Jessica Dubroff, who lost her life when her small plane crashed after takeoff in terrible weather in April, 1996.
+One of the airport's celebrated visitors in recent times was child aviator Jessica Dubroff, who lost her life when her small plane crashed after takeoff in terrible weather in April 1996.

 Because of its high altitude, aircraft manufacturers test their new jetliners at Cheyenne.
 Recent tests have involved Embraer of Brazil's E-170 and E-190 aircraft as well as Boeing's 737-900 and 787 Dreamliner jets and most recently, the Boeing 737 MAX.

 The airport terminal contains plaques of the inductees into the Wyoming Aviation Hall of Fame.
 The 2013 inductee, Raymond A. Johnson, lived primarily in Cheyenne after 1960.

 In November 2018, Cheyenne Regional Airport's current passenger terminal opened.
 The former terminal has since been proposed to be repurposed as an aviation museum.

 A jet bridge was installed at the airport's terminal in 2023, at a cost of $2 million.

 Facilities

-The field covers 1,060 acre and has two runways: 9/27, 9,270 x 150 ft (2,825 x 46 m) concrete and 13/31, 6,690 x 150 ft (2,039 x 46 m) asphalt.
+The field covers 1,060 acre and has two runways: 9/27, 9,270 × 150 ft concrete and 13/31, 6,690 × 150 ft asphalt.

 The airport's terminal has three gates and has room for one more in the future, if needed.

-In the year ending December 31, 2020 the airport had 33,250 aircraft operations, average 91 per day: 62% general aviation, 34% military, 3% air taxi and <1% airline.
+In the year ending 31 December 2020 the airport had 33,250 aircraft operations, average 91 per day: 62% general aviation, 34% military, 3% air taxi and <1% airline.
 49 aircraft were based at this airport: 30 single-engine, 7 multi-engine, 2 jet, 2 helicopter, plus 8 military aircraft.

-Occasional charter flights ("casino or gamblers' flights") operated by Sun Country Airlines and IAero Airways go to Laughlin or Wendover, Nevada using Boeing 737 aircraft.

-Frontier Airlines and United Airlines use Cheyenne as a diversion airport on occasion for flights to Denver International Airport.